Re-enrolment frequently asked questions

 If you are using more than one payment option, please select the main one from the drop-down list and email creditcontrol@bradford.ac.uk to confirm how you will be funding your programme.

-You can either complete payment before starting your online re-enrolment task or make an online payment through Flywire during your online enrolment task.
+You can either complete payment before starting your re-enrolment or make an online payment through Flywire during the process.
+Details of how to pay can be found on our website.

-If you make your payment before you start the online re-enrolment task, you can use any of the payment methods below to do this, but these payments may take longer to show on your account (normally one to two working days once the university has received payment):
+If you make your payment before you start the re-enrolment task, you can use any of the payment methods below to do this, but these payments may take longer to show on your account (normally one to two working days once the University has received payment):

 To confirm the amount you need to pay, please email creditcontrol@bradford.ac.uk.